miladnazar/TeachPython/README.md

 # TeachPython
-Teach Python to Jawid and Haboo
+Teach Python to Jawaid and Haboo
 I will teach Python within a month.
 From Milad Nazar to Everyone:  10:25 PM